-The Gatewood Studio Art Center Gallery is focused on providing the UNCG School of Art with a professional contemporary art venue for the regular exhibition of undergraduate and graduate student work, shows of work by faculty and visiting artists, and special exhibitions that further the educational mission of the School of Art within the University
+The Gatewood Studio Art Center Gallery is focused on providing the UNCG School of Art with a professional contemporary art venue for the regular exhibition of undergraduate and graduate student work, shows of work by faculty and visiting artists, and special exhibitions that further the educational mission of the School of Art.

-Each year our second year MFA Student exhibit work from the previous summer's Study Abroad experience.
+Each year, our second-year MFA students exhibit work from the previous summer’s Study Abroad experience.
 Students present a Pecha Kecha talk about their Study Abroad experience.

 Monday – Friday: 8:00 am – 4:30 pm

 Gatewood Gallery Schedule, 2016-2017: